Sunflower District Tournament

 I think T debates are often underutilized in policy debates; it can be a strategic off case argument if executed properly.
 I usually default to competing interps; however, I am willing to vote on reasonability.
 If you are wanting me to vote on T it has to be the entire 2NR.

-I love a good politics disad.
+they are cool, but they must have a comprehensive story.
 I am more willing to vote on a specific link rather than a generic one.
 A good way to win this flow is to have a clear story and provide examples as to how the disad interacts with the case.
 Also, impact calc is important, esp in the 2NR.

 Wesley Cornett Paradigm